Unleash/unleash/websitev2/docs/addons/slack.md

 - **Username** - Used to override the username used to post the update to a Slack channel.
 - **Emoji Icon** - Used to override the emoji icon used to post the update to a Slack channel.
 - Default channel - Where to post the message if the feature toggles has not overridden the channel via the slack tags.

+#### Global configuration

+- **Unleash URL** - The slack plugin uses the `server.unleashUrl` property to create the link back to Unleash in the posts.
+This can be set using the **UNLEASH_URL** environment variable or the `server.unleashUrl` property when starting the server from node.

 #### Tags {#tags}